 Please note: Claims Management Companies are regulated by the Ministry of Justice and are not law firms made up of solicitors and barristers.
 In these cases, they can only complain to the FOS.
 They cannot issue legal claims nor represent their clients at Court and may lack expertise in this area.
 You do not need a CMC to assist you and typically they will simply refer your case to a lawyer for a fee (from the lawyer).
 We do not accept referrals from CMCs.

 If your business is a party to an interest rate swap which you feel was mis-sold we, as specialist interest rate swaps lawyers, are able to assist.
-We invite you to contact us so we can assess your claim.
+Get in touch so we can assess your claim.
 We can subsequently provide urgent help, advice or representation to clients from our expert legal team of leading financial services mis-selling litigation solicitors and barristers.
 Just call or email us now for a free initial telephone consultation; our legal team are waiting to help.

 Our Media Appearances

-As leading financial services litigation experts regularly fighting banks and building societies we have advised, featured and commented to the media on numerous occasions.
-Here are some of our media citations and appearances (Please follow @LEXLAWuk on twitter to stay updated):
+As leading financial services litigation experts regularly fighting banks, building societies, bridging lenders and insurers we have advised, featured and commented to the media on numerous occasions.
+Some of our media citations and appearances appear on our Media Interest page.

 Contact our specialist hidden swaps lawyers for a consultation: ☎ 020 7183 0529 or email [email protected]